Location: Gettysburg, Pennsylvania

 August 23, 2007

 The Associated Press is reporting about FIRE’s announcement yesterday that Gettysburg College has finally rewritten its Sexual Misconduct Policy.
-The AP writes: The Foundation for Individual Rights in Education, which advocates for free speech issues on college campuses, objected to the policy in May 2006 because it listed several actions, including patting, hugging and kissing, as examples of sexual misconduct. […] The foundation also contended that the policy previously required verbal consent for each stage of a sexual encounter.
-The policy said that if “either person…does not give continuing and active consent, all sexual contact must cease, even if […]» Read More
+The AP writes: The Foundation for Individual Rights in Education, which advocates for free speech issues on college campuses, objected to the policy in May 2006 because it listed several actions, including patting, hugging and kissing, as examples of sexual misconduct.
+The foundation also contended that the policy previously required verbal consent for each stage of a sexual encounter.
+The policy said that if “either person…does not give continuing and active consent, all sexual contact must cease, even if consent was […]» Read More

 August 22, 2007

 FIRE’s press release today celebrates victory at Gettysburg College, which has finally put an end to its Sexual Misconduct Policy more than a year after FIRE first took the case public.
 The policy was so broadly written that nearly every student on campus violated it on a regular basis.
 Gettysburg applied the term “sexual misconduct” to not only forced sexual acts but to any “brushing, touching, grabbing, pinching, patting, hugging, and kissing” performed without constant and continual verbal consent.
-This policy is worse than the one that made Antioch College famous in the early 1990s when it first introduced […]» Read More
+This policy is worse than the one that made Antioch College famous in the early 1990s when it first introduced its […]» Read More

 July 26, 2007